taurus-org/taurus/doc/source/tep/TEP13.md

 APPENDIX I: Notes on terms and concepts used
 ============================================

-Regardless of which solution we end up proposing in the draft, we find that the analysis and naming conventions used in the [stevedore docs](http://docs.openstack.org/developer/stevedore/index.html) are quite useful for analising the various aspects to consider of a plugin system.
+Regardless of which solution we end up proposing in the draft, we find that the analysis and naming conventions used in the [stevedore docs][] are quite useful for analising the various aspects to consider of a plugin system.

-We will therefore be using concepts such as "Driver", "Hook", "Extension", "Loading pattern", "Enabling pattern", etc. as defined in the [stevedore docs](http://docs.openstack.org/developer/stevedore/index.html).
+We will therefore be using concepts such as "Driver", "Hook", "Extension", "Loading pattern", "Enabling pattern", etc. as defined in the [stevedore docs][].

 More specifically, you should read the following parts of stevedore docs: